Uniform distribution via lattices: from point sets to sequences: Applications in Uniform Distribution Theory

 \section{Applications in Uniform Distribution Theory}

-Uniform (or well/equi-) distribution refers to a discretization of a compact set by a collection of finite points, where the most common ways to quantify this property will be introduced next.
-The start of investigation in such matters on the unit hypercube is attributed to Weyl \cite{Weyl}, see \cite{HlawkaBinder} for a historic review. \begin{definition} Let $\chi_A$ be the indicator function of $A\subset \md$, $(\md,d_\md,\mu)$ be a metric measure space with $r_\md$ the diameter of $\md$, $r_\md\leq \infty$ and $\mu$ a Borel probability measure with Borel sigma algebra $\Sigma(\md)$.
-A ball with center $w\in\md$ and radius $t\in(0,r_\md)$ is
+Uniform distribution refers to a special discretization of a compact set by a collection of finite points.
+Some of the most common ways to quantify this property is in terms of the $L^p$--discrepancy, which we introduce below.
+The start of the investigation in such matters on the unit hypercube is attributed to Weyl \cite{Weyl} (see \cite{HlawkaBinder} for a historic review). \begin{definition} Let $\chi_A$ be the indicator function of $A\subset \md$, let $(\md,d_\md,\mu)$ be a metric measure space with $r_\md$ the diameter of $\md$, $r_\md\leq \infty$, and let $\mu$ be a Borel probability measure with Borel sigma algebra $\Sigma(\md)$.
+A ball with center $w\in\md$ and radius $t\in(0,r_\md)$ is the set

 The \textbf{$L^p$-discrepancy} $\sqrt[p]{\lpd(Z_N)}$ of a multiset $Z_N$ of $\md$, $p\in(0,\infty)$, is defined via